anupambhatnagar/GPUPuzzlers/fusion/fusion-answer.md

 ### Puzzler 1

-PyTorch has a very high launch overhead, as is clear in the trace below.
+PyTorch has a very high launch overhead, as is reflected by the gaps in the trace below.

 <p align = "center">
   <a href="/fusion/pt_overhead.png">